sonnn1505/Studying/speaking-park1.md

 The main advantages of my current accommodation are its location and the amenities .
 Being in the city center, it's very convenient for work and social activitiesThe amenities like the gym and pool are great for staying active without having to leave the building.

 ### 4 What changes would you like to make to improve it?
-If I could make some changes, I would probably **/ˈprɒb.ə.bli/**<sub>có lẽ</sub> add more storage space and maybe upgrade the kitchen appliances.
+If I could make some changes, I would probably **/ˈprɒb.ə.bli/** <sub>có lẽ</sub> add more storage space and maybe upgrade the kitchen appliances.
 Also, it would be nice to have a larger balcony to enjoy the view even more.

 ### 5 Would it be easy for you to move to another accommodation?
 I wouldn't be too difficult to move to another accommodation, but it would depend on finding a place that offers the same level  of convenience and amenities.
 Moving can be a bit stressful, but with proper planning , it can be managed

 ### 6 Do many people in your country live in such accommodation?
-Yes, many people in my country , especially in urban areas , live in apartment similar to mine.
+Yes, many people in my country , especially in urban **/ˈɜː.bən/** <sub> đô thị</sub> areas , live in apartment similar to mine.
 With the increasing population and urbanization, apartments have become a popular choice due to their convenience and the facilities they offer.

 <a name="neighbourhood"></a>
 ## Neighbourhood